 I love drawer storage!
 Drawers hide items keeping them out of site and making any room look neater and less cluttered.
 The only problem is that sometimes drawers can become a jumbled mess too To solve that problem you need drawer organizers.
 What I like about this one is that it allows you to customize the cubbies you create in the drawer.
 When it comes to drawers…one size does not fit all needs.

 A problem at our house is that counter space is limited but there are items we use every day.
 Yes, we should put these items back in a drawer or counter after each use but let’s face it.
 Most of us are in a hurry and just don’t take the time.
-Both of these little shelves gives you a place to store everyday items while getting them up and off your valuable counter space.
+Both of these little shelves give you extra bathroom storage in a place you might otherwise overlook.

 I’m always stunned at how often the area over the toilet is ignored – this is prime real estate!
 This is such an easy way to add storage to a small bathroom because every bathroom has wall space above the toilet.
 This makes a perfect place to store extra toilet paper, hygiene and personal products, extra toiletries, and towels.
 We often forget that vertical space can easily be turned into storage space when square footage is limited.

 Wall storage doesn’t have to look “bathroom-y” either.
 These fabric wall pockets would hold extra toiletries without taking up much space.
-And a simple Command Hook would suffice as the wall hanger which is a great when you can’t – or don’t want to – mess up the walls.
+Depending on your preferred style, you’ll find shelves that fit any decor in addition to providing that much needed bathroom storage.
+And simple Command Hook would suffice as the wall hanger which is a great when you can’t – or don’t want to – mess up the walls.

 One of my favorite storage ideas!